Skip to Main Content

 Cash Rebate Administration and Legal Compliance

-Malta's 40% cash rebate is one of the highest in the world, but accessing it requires meticulous compliance.
-The Malta Film Commission mandates that qualifying expenditure be properly documented, locally invoiced, and audited.
-Foreign crew need work notifications, imported equipment requires customs declarations, and local hires must comply with Maltese employment law.
-The fixer coordinates all of this — working with local accountants to structure spending in rebate-eligible categories, ensuring that the production's financial records meet MFC audit standards, and managing the paperwork that turns a generous incentive into actual money returned to the production.
-For EU co-productions, the fixer also navigates the additional documentation layer that treaty obligations require.
+Malta's 40% cash rebates is one of the highest in the world.
+But accessing it needs careful compliance.
+The Malta Film Commission mandates that qualifying expenditure be well logged, locally invoiced, and audited.
+Foreign crew need work notifications, imported gear needs customs declarations, and local hires must comply with Maltese employment law.
+The fixer sets up all of this — working with local accountants to structure spending in rebates-eligible types, making sure that the production's financial records meet MFC audit standards, and managing the forms that turns a generous incentive into actual money returned to the production.
+For EU co-productions, the fixer also navigates the extra records layer that treaty obligations need.

 ACT 03